zerodevx/amp-build/README.md

 ## Contribute

-Suggesstions are welcomed!
+Suggestions are welcome!
 Or make an issue, fork the repo, and raise a PR.